Please read the information provided before filling out the application forms provided at the BOTTOM of this page.

 The vets in this clinic specialize in exotics only – as there are NO cats/dogs in this clinic, you can take your exotic pet there without worrying about them being unduly stressed out with the presence of barking dogs and/or cats!

-To apply for our Fostering program, download or fill out one of these forms:
+To apply for our Fostering program, please fill out the form below:

 - Birdline Foster Application (Online Form)

-To apply for our Adoption/Guardianship program, download or fill out one of these forms:
+To apply for our Adoption program, please fill out the form below: